CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 In this task, you will create a new workspace in Microsoft Fabric to use in this lab.
 By creating a workspace with the Fabric trial enabled, you can access the features of Microsoft Fabric needed to complete the tasks in this lab.

-1. From your Lab-VM desktop, open the **Microsoft Edge Browser** and navigate to the following URL to sign in to **Microsoft Fabric** portal.
+1. From your Lab-VM desktop, open the **Microsoft Edge Browser** and navigate to the following URL to sign in to the **Microsoft Fabric** portal.

     ```
     https://app.fabric.microsoft.com